mreidsma/talks/aware/awareness.md

 Beer, S. (2002).
 “What is Cybernetics?”
 Kybernetes, 31(2), pp. 209–19.

 Note:
-A word on the responsibilities of vendors.
-If your search tool reinforces and reproduces systemic racial, gender, religious, or other biases - it doesn't matter if you "didn't intend" to build a system with those biases.
-That's what you system does.
-It is your responsibility to make a system that is fair for all users.
-Your responsibility doesn't end when we go live with your tool.
+A word on the responsibilities of vendors and libraries who purchase software from them.
+If your search tool reinforces and reproduces systemic racial, gender, religious, or other biases - it doesn't matter if you "didn't intend" to build or license a system with those biases.
+That's what your system does.
+It is your responsibility to make and choose a system that is fair for all users.

 -----